Hina Bokhari: Political career

-Bokhari joined the Liberal Democrats in 2017, standing for election to Merton London Borough Council in 2018 and winning her seat, becoming the first Muslim woman elected in Merton.
+Bokhari joined the Liberal Democrats in 2017, standing for election to Merton London Borough Council in 2018 and winning a seat in West Barnes ward, becoming the first Muslim woman elected in Merton.
 She was re-elected as a Councillor in 2022.

 Bokhari was the Liberal Democrat candidate for the marginal Sutton and Cheam constituency in the 2019 general election.
 She finished second behind Conservative incumbent, Paul Scully, who won the seat with a majority of 8,351.

 London Assembly

 In 2018, she came fifth in the members ballot for the Liberal Democrat list for the 2020 London Assembly election (postponed until 2021 owing to the COVID-19 pandemic).
 However, she was promoted to second-place on the list because she was from an ethnic minority.

 On 6 May 2021, Bokhari was elected as a Member of the London Assembly.
 She was the first Liberal Democrat to win a seat on the London Assembly since 2004.
 She was also one of the first Muslim women ever to be elected to the London Assembly alongside Marina Ahmad AM and Sakina Sheikh AM.

 Upon taking up her seat on the London Assembly, Bokhari sits on the Environment Committee, Economy Committee, the Fire, Resilience and Emergency Planning (FREP) Committee and the Cost of Living Working Group.
 She served as the Chair of the Economy Committee from 2022 to 2023.

 Hina Bokhari was re-selected in 2023 to run for the London Assembly again by the Liberal Democrats for the next London Assembly elections coming first in the members' ballot meaning she will top the list for the Party.

 Having been re-elected in the 2024 London Assembly Election, Bokhari took over from Caroline Pidgeon as Group Leader of the Liberal Democrats on the Assembly.
 She now sits on the Fire Committee, Transport Committee, Economy Committee and Oversight Committee.
 She will chair the Fire Committee for the 2024-25 term.